daisylb/lorikeet/README.md

-# w4yl.apps.cart
+# Lorikeet

-This package implements the generic components of the shopping cart functionality of w4yl.
+Lorikeet is a simple, generic, API-only shopping cart framework for Django.

 ## Design Goals

-- **Be customisable, without being overbearing.** Rather than providing an extremely complex application with bells, whistles and configuration options to satisfy every use case, w4yl.apps.cart provides a shopping cart framework, on top of which you can build your online store.
-In this regard, w4yl.apps.cart is heavily inspired by [Django-SHOP](https://django-shop.readthedocs.io/en/latest/architecture.html).
+- **Be customisable, without being overbearing.** Rather than providing an extremely complex application with bells, whistles and configuration options to satisfy every use case, lorikeet provides a shopping cart framework, on top of which you can build your online store.
+In this regard, Lorikeet is heavily inspired by [Django-SHOP](https://django-shop.readthedocs.io/en/latest/architecture.html).
-- **Be minimal.** w4yl.apps.cart's sole concern is the shopping cart and checkout process. w4yl.apps.cart has no knowledge of things like products, variations, categories, and so on, nor does it contain views to display these things.
+- **Be minimal.** Lorikeet's sole concern is the shopping cart and checkout process.
+Lorikeet has no knowledge of things like products, variations, categories, and so on, nor does it contain views to display these things.
 This is in keeping with the previous design goal, because it allows you to structure both the data model and UI of your products in a way that makes sense for the site you're building.
-- **Be loosely coupled.** While w4yl.apps.cart was originally built as part of an online store that uses Django CMS and React, it does not depend on either, and could be used with any CMS or frontend framework, or none at all. w4yl.apps.cart provides an optional companion set of reusable React components for the checkout experience, but the REST API used to manipulate the cart is well-documented and considered part of the library's public API surface.
+- **Be loosely coupled.** While Lorikeet was originally built as part of an online store that uses Django CMS and React, it does not depend on either, and could be used with any CMS or frontend framework, or none at all.
+Lorikeet provides an optional companion set of reusable React components for the checkout experience, but the REST API used to manipulate the cart is well-documented and considered part of the library's public API surface.
-- **Get out of the way.** One of the core design goals of the project w4yl.apps.cart was extracted from is to provide a simple, low-friction checkout experience. w4yl.apps.cart was designed from the ground up to enable this.
+- **Get out of the way.** One of the core design goals of the project Lorikeet was extracted from is to provide a simple, low-friction checkout experience.
+Lorikeet was designed from the ground up to enable this.

 ## Implementation Guide

-### Install w4yl.apps.cart
+### Install Lorikeet

 TODO